 Weddings can be quite expensive, I know, I had to make budgetary decisions for my wedding too.
 But the difference having quality, luxury entertainment makes is quite massive!
 Personally, I had a live Jamaican trio band for my cocktail hour, followed by a bellydance featuring some Lebanese Debke and then we finished the night off with music from around the world to showcase all of the cultures that we love with our talented DJ.
 Where some weddings are quiet and simply more of a “dinner”, we wanted to leave guests with a fun experience like no other.
 If you are ready to do the same with your own unique character and flair, contact me.

 Let’s Work Together!

-If you are ready to hire a bellydancer for a wedding party or reception in Orlando and beyond, I am call away!
+If you are ready to hire a bellydancer for a wedding party or reception in Orlando and beyond, I am a call away!
 If you have grown up where bellydancers are always present at every major wedding, or milestone, let’s work together to make yours over the top and unique.
-I look forward to working with yu, and please feel free to contact me with any questions regarding your wedding.
+I look forward to working with you, and please feel free to contact me with any questions regarding your wedding.

 Thank you http://backspinentertainment.net/statistics for the data!